The Need for Planning

 Also, bear in mind that if your major objective is to safeguard an inheritance for your children, a reverse mortgage may not be a good idea.
 As soon as the elderly person (or the survivor of an elderly couple) dies, it will be necessary to sell the home and much — if not all — of the sales proceeds will have to be paid to the lender.
 But if you have a pressing need for additional income and have no close heirs, or if you do not intend to benefit your children or your children don’t particularly want to inherit the house, a reverse mortgage can be a way to supplement income, perhaps without jeopardizing Medi-Cal eligibility.

 Reverse mortgages are complex products and borrowers are advised to acquaint themselves with the different options available and then carefully compare competing loan offerings.
-Following are two outstanding Web sites to get you started in that process:
+Following is a good Web site to get you started in that process:

 - You can learn the basics about reverse mortgages from the AARP’s excellent reverse mortgage Web site.
 The site includes a calculator for estimating the loan for which a borrower would be eligible.
 Go to: www.aarp.org/revmort